-In a space uniform in its features, which an uncritical eye might perceive as one, a straight boundary line, based on no spatial criterion, divides the land into two separate spaces.
-This indiscriminate line passes by neighboring houses and separates them.
-It carves up a land that was once whole, gives and takes away rights and separates generations of families without responsibility or consequences.

-In the case of the village of Al-Walaja, it is a space with a population that belongs to a complete functional space that contains extended families, often divided between the two areas of Walaja Jerusalem and Walaja Area C. The same families live in both areas.
-Nevertheless, they do not have the same administrative affiliation because a line dictates that.

-Although Al-Walaja Jerusalem is a residential neighborhood and not an open area, and although there is no intention to build infrastructure there, the Land Enforcement Authority inspectors come to the village very frequently and issue demolition orders, which are carried out immediately unless there is an objection to the execution of the order.
-About forty percent of the houses in the village under the jurisdiction of Jerusalem are slated for demolition.
+In a uniform area, which may be perceived by an uncritical eye as one region, a straight boundary line divides the land into two separate spaces.
+This line, which is indiscriminate and based on no spatial criterion, passes by and separates neighboring houses.
+It carves up land that was once whole, gives and takes away rights, and separates generations of families without responsibility or consequences.
+In this context, the population of the village of Al-Walaja belongs to a purely functional space that contains extended families, who are often divided between the two areas of Walaja Jerusalem and Walaja Area C. Such families do not have the same administrative affiliation due to the dividing line.
+Although Al-Walaja Jerusalem is a residential neighborhood and not an open area, and though there is no intention to build infrastructure there, the Land Enforcement Authority inspectors visit the village frequently and issue demolition orders, which are carried out immediately unless there is an objection to the order’s execution.
+About 40% of houses in the village under the jurisdiction of Jerusalem are slated for demolition.
 In the absence of an outline plan, the petitions filed are dismissed one by one, and the demolition orders are executed shortly after the verdict is issued.

-The project explores how the arbitrary boundary line imposed on the village can be critically used as a spatial tool for the physical presence of the absurd situation in which its inhabitants have found themselves.

-Maktoob project provides a platform for the realization of the rights of the residents of Walaja Jerusalem, and at the same time brings the realization of the physical expression of the almighty boundary line that carves up the land on its own divine whims.
+The project explores how the arbitrary boundary line imposed on the village can be critically used as a spatial tool for the physical presence of this absurd situation in which the inhabitants have found themselves.
+It provides a platform to realize the rights of the residents of Walaja Jerusalem and, at the same time, brings the realization of the physical expression of the almighty boundary line that carves up the land on its own divine whims.

-Shira Beery (Kinar): Sense & Sensibility
+Shira Beery (Kinar): Sense and Sensibility

-Our hearing capability is always activated, and we have no biological ability to turn off our ears even when we are asleep.
-What has placed the sense of hearing in general and the act of listening in particular as an important and even more influential element in human experiences the way we perceive, feel, and remember places.
-One of the human factors responsible for activating our hearing and its influence on us is the field of music.
-The development of music in all its genres has spread throughout human history and has brought with it spirits of cultural changes and influences on human life and its built environment.
+Our hearing capability is always activated, and we do not have the ability to turn our ears off, even when we are asleep.
+The sense of hearing in general and the act of listening in particular are important elements in the human experience, as they influence the way we perceive, feel, and remember places.
+One human factor responsible for activating our hearing and its influence on us is the field of music.
+The development of music, in all its genres, has spread throughout human history and has brought with it cultural changes and influences on human life and its built environment.
 The common guiding line for all genres is the structures that lead to the creation of a musical work.
-In other words, the structural rules of music are an equal point to how we perceive the process of building a foundation through the course of of architectural design.
+In other words, the structural rules of music are an equal point to how we perceive the process of building a foundation through the course of architectural design.